 - d) Any employee using more than 80 hours leave without pay due to using all available annual or sick leave, will have their anniversary date adjusted for the period of the leave and will not accrue sick leave during the leave of absence without pay. - e) Any employee making a departmental transfer within the Board of County Commissioners will retain any unused sick leave.
 Upon initial employment, Okaloosa County Board of County Commissioners will not accept accrued sick leave earned from another agency. - f) Part-time employees do not accrue sick leave. - g) No leave without pay will be allowed when the employee has accrued annual or sick leave to cover the period of leave and is eligible to use this annual or sick leave.
-However, use of sick leave is strictly prohibited for absences covered by workers' compensation wage reimbursement. - 3) Request for Sick Leave - a) A request for sick leave will be submitted to the immediate supervisor.
-If prior approval is not requested, an employee must call their immediate supervisor for approval, within one-half (1/2) hour after the beginning of the work shift. - b) Accrued sick leave may be taken during an initial or extended probationary period.
+However, use of sick leave is strictly prohibited for absences covered by workers' compensation wage reimbursement.

+3) Request for Sick Leave

+- a) A request for sick leave will be submitted to the immediate supervisor.
+If prior approval is not requested, an employee must call their immediate supervisor for approval, prior to the beginning of the work shift. - b) Accrued sick leave may be taken during an initial or extended probationary period.
 Sick leave cannot be taken for absences covered by workers' compensation wage reimbursement. - c) Sick leave will not be advanced except when an employee is injured on-the-job during the probationary period.
-Probationary employees injured on the job will be allowed to charge the first seven (7) days [or less than seven (7)] to their sick leave once it has been established that the absence will not be covered by workers' compensation. - d) Any sick leave taken must be reported on biweekly time reports and exception reports. - 4) Extended Leave
+Probationary employees injured on the job will be allowed to charge the first seven (7) days [or less than seven (7)] to their sick leave once it has been established the absence will not be covered by workers' compensation. - d) Any sick leave taken must be reported on biweekly time reports and exception reports.

+4) Extended Leave

-All extended leave (more than 80 successive hours) will have the approval of the department director and notification of the Human Resources Director.
+All extended leave (more than 80 successive hours) will have the approval of the department director and notification of the Human Resources & Risk Management Director.

-- 5) Minimum Charge One-quarter (1/4) hour is the minimum charge for sick leave and additional leave is charged in multiples of one-quarter (1/4) hour. - 6) Use of Sick Leave a) Personal illness or injury not covered by workers' compensation wage reimbursement;
+- 5) Minimum Charge One-quarter (1/4) hour is the minimum charge for sick leave and additional leave is charged in multiples of one-quarter (1/4) hour. - 6) Use of Sick Leave